ahw0/Applicativo-interfaccia-RisiKo/README.md

 - **Download**: offers the ability to download files containing the database to be able to use the application and a test population.
 - **Esci**: exit.

-The user can select by pressing the appropriate button to access one of the present mode and its features.
+The user can select by pressing the appropriate button to access one of the present modes and its features.

 ## Sections
 ### New match